 Jenny is a graduate of the University of Calgary geophysics program.
 She is skilled at airborne survey design, data collection, data processing, reporting, and QA/QC procedures using advanced software in complex geophysical environments.
 She is highly skilled in magnetic, electromagnetic, radiometric, and gravity survey design and implementation, software development, system design and testing, data processing, and advanced interpretation.
 She is a member of APEGBC, SEG, BCGS, and KEG.

-Wendell is Precision’s electronics specialist, where his responsibilities include ensuring the trouble-free operation and optimum performance of our geophysical systems as well as R+D initiatives on new survey technologies.
-Prior to joining Precision, Wendell worked at Simon Fraser University’s (SFU) Laboratory for Alternative Energy Conversion as a laboratory engineer on waste-heat driven air conditioning systems.
-He also spent 10 years in the Physics department at SFU as a graduate student and postdoctoral fellow, working on 9 Tesla superconducting magnets, dielectric cavity resonators, scanning hall probe microscopes, and ferromagnetic resonance measurements with coplanar waveguides.
+Wendell is Precision’s electronics specialist, where his responsibilities include ensuring the trouble-free operation and optimum performance of our geophysical systems as well as leading our R+D initiatives on new airborne survey technologies.
+Prior to joining Precision, Wendell worked as a post-doctoral fellow at Simon Fraser University (SFU) working on 9 Tesla superconducting magnets, dielectric cavity resonators, scanning Hall probe microscopes, and ferromagnetic resonance measurements with coplanar waveguides.
 This laboratory scale experience combined with his PhD and MSc degrees in Physics from SFU give him a thorough understanding of the physical principles of geophysical technologies and data collection.